omega8cc/boa/README.txt

 ### PROVIDES

 * All libraries & tools required to install and run Nginx based Aegir system.
-* Latest version of MariaDB or Percona (only in HEAD) database server.
+* Latest release of MariaDB 5.2 or Percona 5.5 database server.
 * Latest version of Nginx web server with upload progress and Boost support.
 * PHP-FPM 5.2.17 with APC, memcached, uploadprogress, suhosin and ionCube.
 * Maintenance & Auto-Healing scripts in /var/xdrago.